⚠️Have you been affected by the current situation?⚠️

 Shelter options are extremely limited for displaced refugees and migrants.
 You are encouraged to try to find immediate accommodation with relatives, friends, or other solutions.

-Please do not approach UNHCR offices or reception centers requesting shelter.
+Please do not approach UNHCR offices or the Beirut Case Processing Center requesting shelter.

 Hotlines for shelter support for citizens: